Hollywood crew members narrowly approve contract with TV and film producers - ExBulletin

 Hollywood crew members narrowly approve contract with TV and film producers

-Some 60,000 backstage American film and television workers narrowly approved a new contract with the producers, their union said Monday.
+LOS ANGELES Some 60,000 backstage American film and television workers narrowly approved a new contract with the producers, their union announced Monday.

 The International Alliance of Theater Workers (IATSE), which includes cameramen, makeup artists, sound technicians and others, said in a statement that its members voted to ratify a new three-year contract that had was tentatively agreed last month.